-Applied Haskell is a commercial training programming focusing on teaching intermediate Haskell.
+Applied Haskell is a commercial training program focusing on teaching intermediate Haskell.
 The goal is to help someone move from knowing Haskell basics to being able to write commercial software, with enough knowledge to pick up any new skills needed on demand.

 If you’re new to Haskell, please check out our learning page for introductory material.